WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 which it will hold the call in its current state without any active signalling byway.
 If the server does not receive a signalling byway before the expiration of this timer, it MUST consider the call as ended.

-If the server receives a signalling or media byway for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.

 Once the call has ended, the call resource SHOULD be destroyed.

+If the server receives a signalling or media byway for a call that is TERMINATED, it MUST reject the transaction with an 404 response code, since the resource no longer exists.

 ## GET Transactions